Updated: Jan 25

 These things brought us both a little much needed joy during a time of great sadness and stress.

-When my mom passed away this past August, I grieved like I never have before.
+When my mom passed away August 2019, I grieved like I never have before.
 There was horrible pain with that loss.
 And a funny thing happens when you lose a loved one.
 Your world is completely shaken & comes to a crashing halt, but everyone else’s doesn’t.
-It was a period of my life where the Bible verse “pray without ceasing” was so real.
+It was a period of my life where the Bible verse “pray without ceasing” was so very real.
 I talked to God throughout my day already, but this was a more desperate cry.
 Even though I was so grateful she wasn’t suffering and confused, living with the cruel effects of Alzheimer’s, it hurt all the same that she was no longer here.
 I was sad.
 I was lonely.
 I was hurting.
 And everyone else was just continuing along with life as usual, while mine would never be the same.

 Above photo: Tricia Robinson Art and Willow Tree Angel